ahmedk92/codility-lesson-problems-attempts/TapeEquilibrium/README.md

 # O(N) time, O(1) Space

-We can enhance the above solution by starting with initial values for both of the sums (pre and post `P`), then adjusting them over iterating the input array `A` just once.
+We can enhance the above solution by starting with initial values for both of the sums (pre and post `P`), then adjusting them while iterating the input array `A` just once.
 That is:

 ```